Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Generalization Bounds for Noisy Iterative Algorithms

 For many types of noise (e.g., Gaussian or Laplace noise), the function $\delta(\cdot,\cdot)$ is \emph{strictly} smaller than $1$ (see Table~\ref{table:C_delta_exp}).
 In this case, the information about the data points used in early iterations is reducing via the multiplicative factor in \eqref{eq::MI_time_decay_prod}.
 Furthermore, one can even prove that $I_f(\rW_T;\rZ_i)\to 0$ as $T\to \infty$ if the magnitude of the additive noise in \eqref{eq::rec_update_parameter_Extend} has a lower bound.

 Lemma~\ref{lem::Noisy_ite_alg_SDPI} explains how our generalization bounds in Theorem~\ref{thm::gen_bound_general_noisy_alg} incorporate a time-decaying factor.
-However, it still involves a $f$-information $I_f(\rW_t;\rZ_i)$, which can be hard to compute from data.
-Next, we further upper bound this $f$-information by using properties of additive noise channels developed in the last section (see Lemma~\ref{lem::gen_HWI}). \begin{lemma} Under Assumption~\ref{assump::index_w/o_rep}, if a data point $\rZ_i$ is used at the $t$-th iteration, then
+However, it still involves an $f$-information $I_f(\rW_t;\rZ_i)$, which can be hard to compute from data.
+Next, we further upper bound this $f$-information by using properties of additive noise channels developed in the last section (see Lemma~\ref{lem::gen_HWI}). \begin{lemma} Under Assumption~\ref{assump::index_w/o_rep} (Sampling w/o Replacement), if a data point $\rZ_i$ is used at the $t$-th iteration, then

 where the function $\mathsf{C}_f(\cdot,\cdot;\cdot)$ is defined in \eqref{eq::cost_func} and the expectation is taken over $(\rW_{t-1},\rZ,\bar{\rZ})\sim P_{\rW_{t-1}}\otimes \mu \otimes \mu$. \end{lemma} \begin{proof} Recall the definition of $\rU_t$, $\rV_t$ in \eqref{eq::para_update_UVW}.
 The data processing inequality yields